sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.16.md

   - 228 commits / 1 year of improvements to the syntax highlighter library Sourcegraph uses ([syntect](https://github.com/trishume/syntect)).
   - 432 commits / 1 year of improvements to the base syntax definitions for ~36 languages Sourcegraph uses ([sublimehq/Packages](https://github.com/sublimehq/Packages)).
   - 30 new file extensions/names now detected.
-  - Likely fixes other major instability and language support issues. #9557
+  - Likely fixes other major instability and language support issues. [#9557](https://github.com/sourcegraph/sourcegraph/issues/9557)
   - Added [Smarty](#2885), [Ethereum / Solidity / Vyper)](#2440), [Cuda](#5907), [COBOL](#10154), [vb.NET](#4901), and [ASP.NET](#4262) syntax highlighting.
-  - Fixed OCaml syntax highlighting #3545
+  - Fixed OCaml syntax highlighting [#3545](https://github.com/sourcegraph/sourcegraph/issues/3545)
   - Bazel/Starlark support improved (.star, BUILD, and many more extensions now properly highlighted). #8123
 - New permissions page in both user and repository settings when background permissions syncing is enabled (`"permissions.backgroundSync": {"enabled": true}`). [#10473](https://github.com/sourcegraph/sourcegraph/pull/10473) [#10655](https://github.com/sourcegraph/sourcegraph/pull/10655)
 - A new dropdown for choosing version contexts appears on the left of the query input when version contexts are specified in `experimentalFeatures.versionContext` in site configuration.
-Version contexts allow you to scope your search to specific sets of repos at revisions.
+Version contexts allow you to scope your search to specific sets of repos at revisions. [#10606](https://github.com/sourcegraph/sourcegraph/pull/10606)
 - Campaign changeset usage counts including changesets created, added and merged will be sent back in pings. [#10591](https://github.com/sourcegraph/sourcegraph/pull/10591)
 - Diff views now feature syntax highlighting and can be properly copy-pasted. [#10437](https://github.com/sourcegraph/sourcegraph/pull/10437)
 - Admins can now download an anonymized usage statistics ZIP archive in the **Site admin > Usage stats**.
 Opting to share this archive with the Sourcegraph team helps us make the product even better. [#10475](https://github.com/sourcegraph/sourcegraph/pull/10475)
-- Extension API: There is now a field `versionContext` and subscribable `versionContextChanges` in `Workspace` to allow extensions to respect the instance's version context.
+- Extension API: There is now a field `versionContext` and subscribable `versionContextChanges` in `Workspace` to allow extensions to respect the instance's version context. [#10601](https://github.com/sourcegraph/sourcegraph/pull/10601) and [#10606](https://github.com/sourcegraph/sourcegraph/pull/10606)
 - The smart search field, providing syntax highlighting, hover tooltips, and validation on filters in search queries, is now activated by default.
-It can be disabled by setting `{ "experimentalFeatures": { "smartSearchField": false } }` in global settings.
+It can be disabled by setting `{ "experimentalFeatures": { "smartSearchField": false } }` in global settings. [#10648](https://github.com/sourcegraph/sourcegraph/pull/10648)

 ### Changed